RandomStuffs22/coreos.github.com/index.markdown

 ## Install depot_tools

 `repo`, one of the `depot_tools`, helps to manage the collection of git repositories that makes up CoreOS.
-Lets pull down the code and add it to our path.
+Pull down the code and add it to your
+path:

 ```
 git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git